-$\frac{Immunoblotting}{Immunoblotting}: a working concentration of 1-2 \ \mu g/mL is recommended using a whole extract of HEK-293T cells expressing human Atg4C.$
+Immunoprecipitation: a working antibody amount of 5-10 μ g is recommended using a lysate of HEK-293T cells.

-Note: In order to obtain best results in various techniques and preparations, it is recommended to determine optimal working dilutions by titration.
+Note: In order to obtain the best results in various techniques and preparations, we recommend determining optimal working concentration by titration.